Kelly Plante

 - “The Warrior Women Project: An Open-access Critical and Teaching Edition of Dianne Dugaw’s ‘Warrior Women’ Ballads.”
 The 18th-Century Common (Nov.
 2023) (1,443 words)

 - “The Secret History of Creative Nonfiction: A Tour of Pioneering Women Writers whom Literary Critics Conveniently ‘Forgot.’”
-Creative Nonfiction Magazine no. 76: Exploring an Expanding Genre (2022) (2,521 words)
+Creative Nonfiction Magazine 76: Exploring an Expanding Genre (2022) (2,521 words)

 - “Marketing Empire: Military and Companionate Marriage Recruitment in Early English, ‘Warrior Women’ Broadside Ballads.”
 The Warrior Women Project (June 2020) (4,922 words)